CPD and workshops.

 Check below for upcoming workshops, or stay connected with updates delivered to your inbox.

-Aged Care Refresh - get ready for 2025.
+Aged Care Advice Refresh - get ready for 1 Nov 2025.

-Our Aged Care Refresh workshop is designed for advisers who have knowledge on the current rules and need to get up-to-date on what is changing on 1 July 2025.
+Our Aged Care Advice Refresh workshop is designed for advisers who have knowledge on the current rules and need to get up-to-date on what is changing on 1 November 2025.
 It assumes you have a current working knowledge and competency in aged care advice and provides an update for the new rules and application of strategies.

 Developed as an interactive workshop, it gives you the opportunity to take a deep dive into strategies to understand what works, what does no longer applies and how to give advice to clients.
 It also provides an opportunity to network with your peers and discuss ideas so that you walk away with effective knowledge and business skills.